 Queensland Police Memorabilia

-Several of the FQPM Committee and members keep an eye out on EBay and other sites for Queensland Police memorabilia which may be of interest and sought after by the Queensland Police Museum (QPM) for inclusion in the collection.
+Several of the FQPM Committee and members keep an eye out on EBay and other sites for Queensland Police memorabilia which may be of interest and sought after by the QPM for inclusion in the museum’s collection.

-Recently a Queensland Police issue 1907 bayonet scabbard (Marked Q^P 320) which the Police Museum required, came up for sale but unfortunately the FQPM was pipped at the post and did not win the auction.
-We would ask all of our members to alert the FQPM Historical Objects Purchasing Officer (HOPO) if they find police related items of interest on the internet.
-The HOPO will then consult with QPM staff to assess the significance of the object to the collection and then inform the FQPM Committee to commence the bidding process.
+Recently, a Queensland Police issue 1907 bayonet scabbard (Marked Q^P 320) which the QPM desired, came up for auction but unfortunately the FQPM was outbid on the item.
+We ask our members and other interested people to alert the HOPO if they should find police related items of interest on the internet or elsewhere.
+The HOPO will consult with QPM staff to assess the significance of the object to the museum’s collection and the FQPM Committee will consider the purchase.